TamkeenLMS/Tamkeen-LMS-API/readme.md

 # About
 This is the documentation for the official [Tamkeen LMS](https://tamkeenlms.com) API client.
-You can use this API client to do a couple of simple operations like retrieving the programs and submitting a new request for one of these programs.
+You can use this API client to do a couple of simple operations like retrieving the courses and submitting a new request for one of these courses.

-- Tamkeen LMS API is available for you to access through HTTP, this means that you can call it via any cURL library using any programming language.
+- Tamkeen LMS API is available for you to access through HTTP, this means that you can call it via any cURL library using any courseming language.
 - You MUST pass the API key with EVERY request.
 This key will be given to you by the Tamkeen team.
 But notice that this key can and will be changed from time to time, specially with new updates.
 - The response will always be in JSON format.
 - The API has a throttling limit of 1000 requests per minite.
 After that you will need to wait for a full minute before being able to submit another request.
 The response in this case will be "Too Many Attempts.", and the status code will be 429.
 - With any request you send you can ask for a specific language locale for the response.
 The available locales right now are "en" and "ar".
 This will be usefull whenever the response carries text, like with the validation messages.
 You can set the locale for each request by passing "locale=[locale]" in the URL's query string.
-Example: `POST api/v1/programs/signup?locale=ar`.
+Example: `POST api/v1/courses/signup?locale=ar`.
 - Most of the requests require you to specify the branch on which the request should be performed.
-Like when asking the API for the programs list, you MUST specify the `id` of the branch from which you need to get the programs in the request.
+Like when asking the API for the courses list, you MUST specify the `id` of the branch from which you need to get the courses in the request.
 This is done by passing the branch's `id` in the url query string.
-Example: Example: `GET api/v1/programs?branch=1`.
+Example: Example: `GET api/v1/courses?branch=1`.
 - You can get yourself familiar with the API by simply requesting the API's URLs in the browser or via tools like [Postman](https://www.getpostman.com/).